Sports Direct chairman promises to improve working conditions

-SHIREBROOK, England British retailer Sports Direct promised to improve working conditions at a stormy annual meeting as it attempted to rehabilitate the vilified brand after months of negative headlines and criticism from politicians.
+SHIREBROOK, England, Sept 7 British retailer Sports Direct promised to improve working conditions at a stormy annual meeting as it attempted to rehabilitate the villified brand after months of negative headlines and criticism from politicians.

 "We agree the system is not good enough and we are going to improve it," Chairman Keith Hellawell told the company's meeting, where he faced multiple questions from angry shareholders.